drivebuddyai/machinelearningchallenge/README.md

 # Welcome to drivebuddyAI ML data pre-processing challenge
-The goal here is to train a model that can classify whether a given image is of pavbhaji or not
+The goal here is to train a model that can text classify whether a given image is of pavbhaji or not

 NOTE :
 - Json file contains metadata for instageram post is to be used for classification